 Upto December 2018, the Company is subject to income tax in Mauritius on its net income at 15%.
-However, the Company was entitled to a tax credit equivalent to the higher of the actual foreign tax suffered and 80% of the Mauritius tax on its foreign source income, thereby giving an effective tax rate of 3%.
-As per Mauritius Finance (Miscellaneous Provisions) Act 2018 (Finance Act), A partial exemption regime is now in place whereby an income tax exemption of 80% on the following categories of income is applicable, provided that the enhanced substance requirements are met.
+However, the Company was entitled to a tax credit equivalent to the higher of the actual foreign tax suffered (Foreign Tax Credit) and 80% of the Mauritius tax on its foreign source income, thereby giving an effective tax rate of 3%.
+With effect from 1 January 2019, the Foreign Tax Credit available to the Company has been abolished by Mauritius Finance (Miscellaneous Provisions) Act 2018 (Finance Act), with introduction of 80% partial exemption regime whereby an income tax exemption of 80% on the following categories of income is applicable, provided that the pre-defined substance requirements issued by the Financial Service Commission (FSC) are met:

-- o Foreign-source dividend (not allowed as deduction in source country). - Interest income. - Profit attributable to a permanent establishment (PE) that a resident company has in a foreign country.
+- o Foreign-source dividend (not allowed as deduction in source country). - o Interest income. - o Profit attributable to a permanent establishment (PE) that a resident company has in a foreign country.

-GBC1 licence issued on or before 16 October 2017 will remain governed under the existing provisions of the Financial Services Act 2007 until 30 June 2021, after which it will be deemed to be a GBL.
+GBC1 license issued on or before 16 October 2017 will remain governed under the existing provisions of the Financial Services Act 2007 until 30 June 2021, after which it will be deemed to be a Global Business License (GBL).

 The foregoing is based on current interpretation and practice and is subject to any future changes in the Mauritian tax laws.
-At 31 December 2019, the Company had accumulated tax losses of USD 135,839 (2018 - USD 157,323).
+At 31 December 2020, the Company had accumulated tax losses of USD 114,189 (2019: USD 135,839).